MicrosoftDocs/memdocs/memdocs/intune/configuration/domain-join-configure.md

 5. When you're done, select **OK** > **Create** to save your changes.

 The profile is created and shown on the profiles list.
-It's also ready for you to [deploy hybrid Azure AD-joined devices by using Intune and Windows Autopilot](../enrollment/windows-autopilot-hybrid.md).
+It's now ready for you to [deploy hybrid Azure AD-joined devices by using Intune and Windows Autopilot](../enrollment/windows-autopilot-hybrid.md).

 ## Next steps